Gilaverbuch/py_sst/README.md

 Dependencies:
+- python

-- Numpy
+- numpy
-- Matplotlib
+- matplotlib
-- Jupyter Notebook
+- jupyter Notebook
+- xarray
+- build
+- nctoolkit
+- cdo
-- Xarray
+- cartopy

-** pip install should install them automatically.
+* They are all installed in the process described above.